 Dry mouth, or “xerostomia,” is an oral imbalance in which an inadequate amount of saliva causes an increase in tooth destruction and decreased tooth health.
 Saliva plays a crucial role in preserving tooth structure both by decreasing the risk of tooth decay and by protecting teeth from wear and acid erosion.
 It also hydrates oral tissues, protecting them from bacterial and fungal overgrowth.
 Decay, worn teeth and unhealthy oral tissues may be symptoms of dry mouth.
+We work with patients at the Djawdan Center in order to address their dry mouth issues and symptoms.

 FREQUENTLY ASKED QUESTIONS